 Master of Arts

 "I left Simmons feeling very confident about my ability to master a text and teach others.
-Now, just like my Simmons professors, I guide my students by throwing out big questions, to let them develop their own revelations and relationships to the reading."
+Now, just like my Simmons professors, I guide my students by throwing out big questions and letting them develop their own revelations and relationships to the reading."

-Adjunct Professor, Emerson College, Boston, and Lesley University, Cambridge, Massachusetts
+Adjunct Professor at Emerson College, Boston College, and Lesley University

 Each student entering the program is required to take ENGL 405, Contemporary Critical Theory, unless he/she has had the equivalent.
 Most students will be encouraged to take ENGL 590, our Seminar in Literary scholarship.
 At the discretion of the department, students may be allowed to write a thesis as one of their courses.
 The remainder of the program is elected from courses best adapted to the student's needs and interests as determined in consultation with the program director.
 A full course load is three courses per semester.
 Although the program may be completed in one academic year (consisting of three courses in the fall, three courses in the spring and two courses in the summer), most students choose to extend their studies beyond one year to explore their interests more thoroughly.
 Part-time students may take up to seven years to complete the degree.